blka/bashflix/README.md

 # bashflix
 Linux script to watch movies and series with subtitles, instantaneously.
-You just give the name, quickly grab your popcorn and start watching :)
+Just give the name, quickly grab your popcorn and start watching :)

 # Usage
 **Example:**